vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/comment.md

 ## Comment Provider

-You can only choose Waline now.
+Currently you can choose from Giscus and Waline.

-::: tip
+::: tip Comment service selection

-More options are on the way.
-Please be patient.
+- Giscus is recommended if your blog or documentation is primarily geared towards programmers.
+- If your blog or documentation is for the general public, Waline is recommended.

 :::